sauravcsvt/KDD_linelisting/README.md

 ## KDD_linelisting
-This repository contains the source codes and data for KDD line listing paper.
+This repository contains the source codes and data for the paper entitled ``Guided Deep List: Automating the Generation of Epidemiological Line Lists from Open Sources`` communicated to ACM SIGKDD 2017.
 The code for the proposed model 'Guided Deep List' is located at [linelist_code](./code/ll_code.py) and the code for the baseline model 'Guidedlist' is located at [baseline_code](./code/ll_baseline.py).
 The codes can be executed as follows.

 Code: [linelist_code](./code/ll_code.py)
 usage: Automated line listing [-h] -i MERSBULLETINS -v WHOVEC -ind NUMIND -o